AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 1. **Cluster Calculations**: clustering results are calculated for the provided type of graph-based clustering, and range of nearest neighbor values.
 Cluster validity and stability results are also calculated.
-2. **Cluster Plots**: once clustering results are calculated and stored in the `SingleCellExperiment` object, each of the results are associated with UMAP plots, as well as cluster validity and stability plots to represent the reliability of each set of clustering results.
+2. **Cluster Plots**: once clustering results are calculated and stored in the `SingleCellExperiment` object, the results from each of the clustering methods tested are displayed in a UMAP plot.
+Additionally, metrics associated with each of the clustering results such as silhouette width, cluster purity, and cluster stability are calculated and plotted.
 The plots are displayed in a html report for ease of reference.

 **Note** that the same [software requirements for the core workflow](https://github.com/AlexsLemonade/scpca-downstream-analyses/tree/development#3-additional-dependencies) are also required for this clustering workflow.